fac-members/fac-slides/src/slides/term-3/prod-mgmt.md

 ---

-The Product Owner supplies all content and copy for the product, supports in setting the priorities of the product, and supports prioritising a product backlog.
+The Product Owner supplies all content and copy for the product, supports in setting the priorities of the product, and supports prioritisation of the product backlog.

 ---

-All good **_product managers_** should be good at playing the role of **product owner**.
+All good **product managers** should be good at playing the role of **product owner**.
 It is one of their 6 key competencies.

 ---